-- 37.1.
+- 35.1.
 Other payment services include automatic payments, standing instructions, or access by customers to their accounts by means of telephone, ATM or computer.
-Where such services are provided, institutions should, in addition to any terms and conditions which may apply, make readily available general descriptive information about the following - - (a) any fees or charges applicable to the services; - (b) whether a customer can specify the maximum amount of each payment and the date on which such payments should cease: - (c) whether a customer may alter or stop a transaction under a particular payment service; and - (d) the deadline for giving instructions to alter or stop a payment, where appropriate. - 37.2.
+Where such services are provided, institutions should, in addition to any terms and conditions which may apply, make readily available general descriptive information about the following - (a) any fees or charges applicable to the services; - (b) whether a customer can specify the maximum amount of each payment and the date on which such payments should cease; - (c) whether a customer may alter or stop a transaction under a particular payment service; and - (d) the deadline for giving instructions to alter or stop a payment, where appropriate. - 35.2.
 Where customers may gain access to their accounts through telephone banking services, institutions should tape-record the verbal instructions of customers as part of transaction records.
-Such records should be kept for a period that is consistent with the institution's practice for the settlement of disputes of the type of transaction in question. - 37.3.
+Such records should be kept for a period that is consistent with the institution's practice for the settlement of disputes of the type of transaction in question. - 35.3.
 In providing telephone or computer banking services for transfer of funds to the accounts of third parties other than utility companies, institutions should adopt adequate measures to maintain the security of such transactions, for example, if appropriate, by requiring customers to designate in writing a list of accounts to which funds can be transferred from the customer's account through such services.
-For the avoidance of doubt, this section does not apply to ATM services.

-38. Debt Collection by Third Party Agencies
+36. Debt Collection by Third Party Agencies